 Principal at Group One Partners, an award-winning hospitality design firm that specializes in architectural, interior design, and purchasing services for hospitality properties.
 Since joining the firm in 1996, he has been involved in all aspects of the design and construction of hundreds of hospitality, multi-family properties, assisted living and elder care facilities, and retail spaces.
 Wheeler earned his bachelor's degree in architectural engineering in 1995 and bachelor's degree in architecture in 2000 from Wentworth Institute of Technology.
 A registered architect in over 15 states and a member of numerous architectural, lodging, and marketing associations, he also contributes to multiple industry publications.

-A founding partner in the design/research practice Khôra and a robotics engineer at Apple, Aaron operates as a designer and technologist exploring the implications of coupling computational design techniques with industrial manufacturing tools.
+A senior manufacturing associate at WeWork and founding partner in the design/research practice Khôra, Aaron operates as a designer and technologist exploring the implications of coupling computational design techniques with industrial manufacturing tools.
 A third-generation machinist, his work examines how issues of craft and material culture can be encapsulated in procedural systems such as customized software and bespoke fabrication processes.
 His design work has been exhibited in galleries both domestically and abroad, and his academic research has been published in multiple peer-review journals.
 Aaron has also taught at universities such as Stanford University, the University of Michigan, and the California College of the Arts.

 Gary’s firm, Wolf Architects, completes award-winning residences and interventions in historic buildings, seen in Architect, AS+U, Environmental Design and Construction, and LEEDING the Way: Domestic Architecture for the Future.
 He has a Master of Architecture from Princeton University; a Master of Architectural History from University of Virginia School of Architecture; and a Bachelor of Arts from Cornell University.
 Gary has written for Architectural Review, Architizer, CLOG, Wentworth Architecture Review, and Stirling + Wilford: American Buildings, among others.
 He has taught at Wentworth and at Harvard’s Graduate School of Design, is vice president of Docomomo/New England and a member of Historic New England’s Council.